1 When I resolv'd to watch my thoughts,

 How vain are all his hopes and fears!

-VI.
-Vain his ambition, noise and show!
+6 Vain his ambition, noise, and show!

-Vain are the cares which rack his mind!
+Vain are the cares which rack his mind

-He heaps up treasures mix'd with woe;
+He heaps up treasures mix'd with woe,

 And dies, and leaves them all behind.

-VII.
-O be a nobler portion mine:
+7 O He a nobler portion mine;

-My God, I bow before thy throne,
+My God, I bow before Thy throne,

 Earth's fleeting treasures I resign,

-And fix my hope on thee alone.
+And fix my hope on Thee alone.

-VIII.
-Save me, by thy almighty arm,
+8 Save me, by Thy almighty arm,

-From all my sins, and cleanse my faults;
+From all my sins, and cleanse my faults

 Then guilt nor folly shall alarm